creedn32/publicProjects/blog/blog post - social security.md

 As you think about how you are going to respond to this question, consider this: How much money am I going to get back from Social Security during retirement?

 You've probably all heard concerns about Social Security running out of money in the future.
-For this post, let's assume that Social Security will have ample funding throughout your retirement years.
+For this week's discussion, let's assume that Social Security will have ample funding throughout your retirement years.

 Now, how much can you expect to get back from social security?
 Let's look at an example from Investopedia.
 For this example, imagine that you retired in 2016.
 (Wouldn't that be nice?!)